Samir-Rashid/Samir-Rashid.github.io/_posts/2025-03-07-linux-spelunking.md

 Let's put a pin in this stuff we have seen in case it comes up later.
 Writing a log of what you have tried while debugging is essential to be able to keep all the relevant context in your head.
 What works as well as what didn't helps narrow the scope of debugging.

 > ⇝ dead end...?

+So far, `strace` did not help.
+We have some hints on how to proceed.
+We can either look at the filepaths in the binary file, or we can look further into what `gcc` was telling us about the implicit definition of printf.

 ### How to open a binary?